Metal Search

 History of Non-Ferrous Metals

-The Copper Age paved the way for the Bronze Age.
-Bronze is an alloy of copper and tin.
+The Copper Age paved the way for the Bronze Age, an alloy of copper and tin.
 This era occurred between 3300 and 1200 BCE, and with it came a significant advancement in technology and human civilization.
 The discovery of bronze influenced warfare, trade, and artistic expression.
 The Bronze Age was followed by the Iron Age, which started around 1200 BCE and marked the production of ferrous materials.

-In 2022, the global market for non-ferrous metals was US$ 1,079 billion and is expected to reach US$1,459 billion by 2028.
+The global market for non-ferrous metals was US$1,079 billion in 2022 and is expected to reach US$1,459 billion by 2028.

 Types of Non-Ferrous Metals and Their Unique Properties

-Common non-ferrous metals include the following:
+Various non-ferrous metals include the following:

 Copper